inscist/api-guidelines/Guidelines.md

 This section sets forth guidance around different types of long running operations, and describes the wire protocols and best practices for these types of operations.

 1. One or more clients **MUST** be able to monitor and operate on the same resource at the same time.
 2. The state of the system **SHOULD** be discoverable and testable at all times.
 Clients **SHOULD** be able to determine the system state even if the operation tracking resource is no longer active.
 The act of querying the state of a long running operation should itself leverage principles of the web. i.e. well-defined resources with uniform interface semantics.
-Clients **MAY** issue a GET on some resource to determine the state of a long running operation
+Clients **MAY** issue a GET on some resource to determine the state of a long running operation.
 3. Long running operations **SHOULD** work for clients looking to "Fire and Forget" and for clients looking to actively monitor and act upon results.
 4. Cancellation does not explicitly mean rollback.
 On a per-API defined case it may mean rollback, or compensation, or completion, or partial completion, etc. Following a cancelled operation, It **SHOULD NOT** be a client's responsibility to return the service to a consistent state which allows continued service.